Commercial Real Estate Loan Calculator

 SBA 7(a) Loans

-The 7(a) is more flexible than the 504 — it allows mixed-use and partially owner-occupied properties.
+The 7(a) is more flexible than the 504 and allows mixed-use and partially owner-occupied properties.
+LTV can reach 85–90% with terms extending up to 25 years.

-LTV can reach 85–90% and terms extend up to 25 years.
-The rate floats at Prime plus 2.75%, which puts it in the 10–11% range at current benchmark rates.
+The rate floats at Prime plus 2.75%, putting it in the 10–11% range at current benchmark rates.

 CMBS Loans